Marmot Tungsten 3 Person Tent

 Ease of Use

-The Tungsten 3 scored a 9.0 in Ease of Use, and owner feedback confirms this is one of its genuine strengths.
+The Tungsten 3 scored a 9.0 in Ease of Use, and owners back that number up consistently.

 Features & Extras